Axellience/customgen-documentation/importExisting.md

 ## How to Test my Modifications

-To launch or test your modifications, here is the current process (this process will change a little bit .
+To launch or test your modifications, here is the current process (this process will quickly change).
 You added code you want to test or include in the generator?
 Simply `push` it your forked repository and launch it in GenMyModel (if you already registered it).

 ## A Little Example on PHP Custom Generator